Shak2000/OneBusAway_JS_API/README.md

 - "routeDisplay.tsx" is a sample application that allows users to try out the API.

 In order to use the API:
+1) Install React and run the following command:
+- npm install --no-audit

-1) Add a simple file named config.js with two lines to the "src" folder (or simply rename "config.js.example" as "config.js"):
+2) Add a simple file named config.js with two lines to the "src" folder (or simply rename "config.js.example" as "config.js"):
 - export const API_KEY = "<YOUR API_KEY>";
 - export const SERVER = "<YOUR SERVER>";
 - You can use "TEST" as an API key, but it meet its use limit quickly.
 - You can use "https://api.pugetsound.onebusaway.org/api/where/routes-for-location.json" as a reliable server.

-2) Extend the "RoutesForLocationResp" interface, found in "routeFinder.ts":
+3) Extend the "RoutesForLocationResp" interface, found in "routeFinder.ts":
 - "foundRoutes" provides a list of Route objects upon a successful call to the server API
 - "doError" is called upon an unsuccessful call to the server API that throws an error message.

-3) Call the "routesForLocation" function in routeFinder.ts, with the parameters being the latitude, the longitude, and the class implementing the "RoutesForLocationResp" interface.
+4) Call the "routesForLocation" function in routeFinder.ts, with the parameters being the latitude, the longitude, and the class implementing the "RoutesForLocationResp" interface.

 Example of API usage:
 routeDisplay.tsx - a simple react application that collects the latitude and longitude, calls the API, and display the results.